hackingjpr/Group3-4App/README.md

 ## App won't open after closing itself due to an error
 If the app closes itself down then you may need to press stop.
 The button for this is a red hexagon that can be found in the top right corner of the box in the lower left quadrant of the RStudio screen.

+# Acknowledgments
+This work was supported by LoveOliver and Cancer Research UK.

 # *Disclaimer: This app is designed exclusively for research purposes and strictly not for diagnostic or clinical use.*